-It is to be noted that the higher the level of testing is the bigger & complex the box is to test and hence further black box testing comes into play.
+It is to be noted that the higher the level of testing is, the bigger and complex the box is to test, and hence further black box testing comes into play.

 White Box Testing

 White Box testing is also termed as Open or transparent-box Testing or Glass-box testing.
-Sometimes from a developer point of view, its known as Code-oriented Testing or structural testing.
-This type of testing technique deals with testing the internal structure, logic design and implementation of different modules.
-Here, tester uses his / her preferred input or exercising paths via code for determining the proper or exact output.
-As it is also termed as code oriented testing, it contains technical tests and script based testing as part of its testing phase.
+Sometimes from a developer's point of view, it's known as Code-oriented Testing or structural testing.
+This type of testing technique deals with testing the internal structure, logic design, and implementation of different modules.
+Here, the tester uses his / her preferred input or exercises paths via code to determine the proper or exact output.
+As it is also termed as code-oriented testing, it contains technical tests and script-based testing as part of its testing phase.